 Research conducted at Northwestern University shows that people who place a high value on wealth, status, and material goods are more depressed, anxious and less sociable than those who do not.

 For too many people consumerism is the consolation for working long hours to earn money – so that they can consume.

 There are many factors that can cause depression, directly or indirectly.
 People are generally very adaptable and most people make the most of their situations, often thriving in spite of the challenges of life.

 Unfortunately more and more people are suffering from the challenges of life, without even being fully aware of them.
-We need to help ourselves and others turn this tide of depression and anxiety back by shunning the unhealthy lifestyles promoted by the economic machine.
+We need to help ourselves and others turn this tide of depression and anxiety back.
+This can be done by shunning the unhealthy lifestyles promoted by the economic machine.

 We need to reconnect with our right to wellness through healthy practices including exercise, diet, positive relationships, community spirit, work-life balance, getting outdoors, decluttering our lives of unnecessary stuff and living more simply.